tiedtogether/tiedtogether.github.io/README.md

 # TIED-TOGETHER ♫

-### A web application for middle school band members to connect for free private instruction from high school tutors created by Eric Li, Pranav Ullas, and Mayank Konduri!
+### A web application for middle school band members to connect for free private instruction from high school tutors!

 ### Features:
 - tutors can create unique accounts with their KatyISD ID